Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets

 Play on this system of gadgets proceeds as follows.
-When the robot reaches a branching hallway, the player assigned the corresponding vertex chooses which output to take.
-When the robot reaches a set-down switch for the first time, it continues along the outgoing edge to another vertex.
+When the agent reaches a fan-out gadget, the player assigned the corresponding vertex chooses which output to take.
+When the agent reaches a set-down switch for the first time, it continues along the outgoing edge to another vertex.
 When it reaches a set-down switch for the second time, the game ends and the player who is assigned the corresponding vertex wins.
-This is the same as the game of Geography: a player loses if the robot moves from one of their vertices to a set-down switch it visited before, which is equivalent to players not being allowed to move the marker to an already-visited vertex. \end{proof}
+This is the same as the game of Geography: a player loses if the agent moves from one of their vertices to a set-down switch it visited before, which is equivalent to players not being allowed to move the marker to an already-visited vertex. \end{proof}